 - A semi-obscure Country Music song by Kenny Rogers, "Harder Cards," deals with the moral dilemma of a police officer called to a scene virtually identical to the one outlined in the Trope description above.
 The police officer is portrayed as sympathetic, if not in the right, for helping the woman cover up her crime.

-- Although played for laughs, the ladies of Chicago plead this in "The Cell Block Tango".
+- Although played for laughs and subverted, the ladies of Chicago plead this in "The Cell Block Tango".
 Given their contrasting explanations and lines such as being driven by gum chewed too loudly nobody buys is.

 - Silent Hill 2 has two examples: